Public relations as communication management

 About the author

-This looks straightforward.
-At first glance, academics and practitioners seem agreed that public relations is communication.
+This article discusses public relations and communication management.
+It looks straightforward.
+At first glance, academics and practitioners seem to agree that public relations is communication.

 At least, that’s how it was defined in the landmark 1984 textbook Managing Public Relations by scholars James Grunig and Todd Hunt: